Sana-Kassamani/hivemind/README.md

 #### Admin

-- As an admin, I want to track all users and their activity, so I can ensure app is used appropriately.
+- As an admin, I want to track all registered users in the system, so I can ensure effective user management the app.
 - As an admin, I want to manage user accounts, so I can activate or deactivate users as needed.
 - As an admin, I want to view details of all apiaries and hives, so I can maintain accurate records of the hives and their conditions.